DaneHarrison/Digi-Menu/README.md

 <br>

 ### TODO
+1. Flip button has a hint of background color
+2. Add a unselect all, also make an unselect for individual drinks
+3. Make it so comparison automatically shows new drinks when more are added
-1. Adjust menu - add pictures, clean up ingredients and add more
+4. Adjust menu - add pictures, clean up ingredients and add more
-2. Build and post onto github pages

 ### Eventually...
 1. change photo to a slideshow - swiper has an autoplay one to use here!